NICMx/FORT-validator/docs/doc/slurm.md

 ## Handling of SLURM Files

 The SLURM files are defined by the [`--slurm`](usage.html#--slurm) flag.
 If the flag points to a file, the configuration is extracted from that single file.
-If it points to a directory, the configuration is the aggregation of its contained files' contents.
+If it points to a directory, the configuration is the aggregation of the contents of its contained `.slurm` files.

-> TODO: are the children filtered by extension?

 None of the entries of the SLURM configuration are allowed to collide with each other.
-If there is a collision, the overall SLURM configuration is rejected.
+If there is a collision, the overall SLURM configuration is invalidated.

 Fort reloads the SLURM files during every validation cycle.
 If the new configuration is invalid, **it is treated as nonexistent**.
 Note that this means that an isolated mistake will temporarily drop all your SLURM overrides.
 This is intended to change in a future revision of Fort, in which the validator will fall back to the previous valid SLURM configuration on error.